kln-courses/2018-03-06-DHN2018/index.md

 </iframe>
 {% endif %}

-<h4>This is the website for our 1-day workshop adapted from Software Carpentry at Di­gital Hu­man­it­ies in the Nor­dic Coun­tries
+<h4>This is the website for our 1-day workshop based on Software Carpentry at Di­gital Hu­man­it­ies in the Nor­dic Coun­tries
 3rd Con­fer­ence 7–9 March 2018, Hel­sinki.</h4>

 <h2 id="general">General Information</h2>